samkennerly/fridge/README.md

 To use fridge, copy the 'fridge' folder to somewhere Python can find it.
 Then type 'import fridge' at the top of your code.

-Right now, the module only contains one class: minifridge.
+Right now, the module only contains two classes:

+# minifridge
+is a dict-like class with optional self-destruct timers.
+See /examples/minifridge.ipynb for examples.

+# cache_output
+is a decorator which caches outputs of function calls.
-See minifridge.ipynb for a demo.
+See /examples/cache_output.ipynb for examples.